Vietnam.vn - Nền tảng quảng bá Việt Nam

 A delegation of UNESCO experts will survey the Yen Tu - Vinh Nghiem - Con Son relic and landscape complex to evaluate the world heritage nomination dossier.

-In a notice sent to the People's Committees of Hai Duong, Quang Ninh and Bac Giang provinces on March 19, the Vietnam National Commission for UNESCO assessed that the nomination dossier for the Yen Tu - Vinh Nghiem - Con Son relic and landscape complex as a world heritage site met the formal requirements.
+In a notice sent to the People's Committees of Hai Duong, Quang Ninh, and Bac Giang provinces on March 19, the Vietnam National Commission for UNESCO assessed the nomination dossier for the Yen Tu - Vinh Nghiem - Con Son relic and landscape complex as a world heritage site as meeting the formal requirements.

 The organization asked Vietnam to send the latest photos of the heritage for further assessment and will send a team of experts to conduct field assessments in September.